Introduction to Crime Scenes: Types, Evaluation and Processing

 The Saferstein point that catches most candidates: an investigation can have zero, one, or many primary scenes, but the count of secondary scenes is theoretically unlimited.
 A kidnap-and-murder case can have one primary (the kill site) and four to six secondary scenes (abduction point, transport vehicle, holding site, dump site, suspect residence, suspect device).

-The exam-friendly version: indoor scenes prioritise contamination control, outdoor scenes prioritise evidence preservation against the elements.
+In one line: indoor scenes prioritise contamination control, outdoor scenes prioritise evidence preservation against the elements.

 This is FBI Behavioural Science Unit work that crossed into Indian profiling syllabi.
 It's strictly about what the scene tells you about the offender, not about the offender directly.